lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Remove also everything that comes after for *Bonds* keyword, so that the last lines of the file look like that:
+    In addition, remove the *Bonds* table that is places right after the *Atoms* table (near line 743), as well as the *Angles*, *Dihedrals*, and *Impropers* tables.
+The last lines of the file should look like that:

 .. code-block:: lammps
-    :caption: *what cnt_atom.data should look like:*

     (...)
     697 697 1 4.669892 -2.248901 45.824036 # CA CNT